martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 requests, and MUST NOT make any future requests on the same connection which they are not willing to have associated with the provided certificate.

-Implementations need to be aware of the potential for confusion about the state of a connection.
-The presence or absence of a validated certificate can change during the processing of a request, potentially multiple times, as `USE_CERTIFICATE` frames are received.
-A server that uses certificate authentication needs to be prepared to reevaluate the authorization state of a request as the set of certificates changes.

-Finally, validating a multitude of signatures can be computationally expensive, while generating an invalid signature is computationally cheap.
-Implementations will require checks against attacks from this direction.
-Signature proofs SHOULD NOT be validated until a stream requires the certificate to make progress.
-A signature which is not valid based on the asserted public key SHOULD be treated as a session error, to avoid further attacks from the peer, though an implementation MAY instead disable HTTP-layer certificates for the current connection instead.

 # IANA Considerations {#iana}